Student Spotlight: Lance Williams

 “COD offered me an excellent opportunity to achieve a competitive academic resume with great credit transferability,” he said.
 “I never could have imagined myself performing as well as I did, and I owe much of my success to the great faculty members on campus.
 I was fortunate to learn from many professors who enhanced my learning experiences and continued to surpass my expectations.”

-Williams’ goal is eventually to earn a bachelor’s degree in economics and entrepreneurship, inspired by two brothers who graduated from the University of Chicago – one in economics and the other in political science.
-But having received the Posse Foundation scholarship, Williams feels pulled toward a greater purpose, such as working for the government, perhaps in the FBI, CIA or politics.
+His goal is eventually to earn a bachelor’s degree in economics and entrepreneurship, inspired by two brothers who graduated from the University of Chicago – one in economics and the other in political science.
+Having received the Posse Foundation scholarship, Williams feels pulled toward a greater purpose, such as working for the government, perhaps in the FBI, CIA or politics.

 While he considers which career path to pursue, Williams said the possibilities for his future have expanded since starting at College of DuPage.